WINE2021-Exp/WINE2021-Exp.github.io/README.md

-## Spillover Effects in Online field experiments: opportunities and challenges
+## Spillover Effects in Online field experiments: Opportunities and challenges

 This tutorial consists of six talks by researchers from a wide range of disciplines such as  computer science, economics, statistics, and operation research.
 Here we provide an overview of one main issue in online field experiments: spillover effects.
 We compile a reading list for researchers in both academia and industry who are interested in this topic.